Andrew-Hanson/LearnWebGPU/introduction.md

 :class: only-dark
 ```

-Everything is turned off by default to avoid visual clutter, but if you feel you don't know where exactly to include in particular code snippet, you can turn them on.
+Everything is turned off by default to avoid visual clutter, but if you feel you don't know where exactly to include a particular code snippet, you can turn them on.

 ### Contributing

-If you encounter any typo or more important issue, feel free of fixing it by clicking the edit button present on top of each page!
+If you encounter any typo or other important issue, feel free to fix it by clicking the edit button present on top of each page!

 ```{image} images/edit-light.png
 :alt: Use the edit button present on top of each page!